The long recovery on the Mississippi Gulf Coast, 'ground zero' for Hurricane Katrina

 Crapeau says they organized in the parking lot, handing out warm beer and serving what canned goods she could salvage from the flooded kitchen.
 Once help arrived, they set up a tent to feed people using generator power.

-It was two-and-a-half months before Pearlington got electricity back.
-And it was six years before Crapeau repaired the bar – new roof, new electrical, new plumbing, and a new kitchen, moved upstairs to higher ground.
+It was 2 1/2 months before Pearlington got electricity back.
+And it was six years before Crapeau repaired the bar — new roof, new electrical, new plumbing and a new kitchen, moved upstairs to higher ground.
 "It was a struggle but we did it."

 At 69, and now fighting cancer, she still works the kitchen dishing up her signature cheeseburger but has fewer customers than she did 20 years ago.